boschresearch/ros_license_toolkit/README.md

 ### To Do

-- [ ] Coverage analysis
+- [x] Coverage analysis
 - [x] Linter(s) per CI
 - [x] Field trials (check existing ROS packages and see what to do with the results). see [field-trials/](field-trials/)
-- [ ] Evaluate runtime.
-If scancode-toolkit takes too long on too many cases, we will have to look for an alternative.
 - [x] Allow license name in tag to be also full name of SPDX key.
 - [x] Each LicenseTag should have SPDX id.
 - [ ] Single license tag without file attribute and single license text should match automatically.
 - [x] Turn into github action.
+- [ ] Evaluate runtime.
+If scancode-toolkit takes too long on too many cases, we will have to look for an alternative.
-- [ ] Idea: Create pull requests for package maintainers.
+- [ ] Idea: Create pull requests for package maintainers automatically.
+- [ ] Error of `LicenseTagIsInSpdxListCheck` must be a warning

 ## License